Vitiligo (Shwitra Kushta)

 Shwitra is a disease described under the heading of Kushta by ancient Ayurveda Scholars.
 In Shwitra, Dhatus (Body Tissues) like Rakta (Blood), Mansa (Muscle Tissues) and Meda (Fat Tissue) are involved with Tridosha (3 Life Forces) to produce white patches or pale-yellow spots on the skin.
 Shwitra can be correlated with Leukoderma, which is a common skin disorder.

 Shwitra is not a major disease or physical condition.
 Depression is often observed in these patients because of white patches on the skin.
-The disease also creates disturbance to personal and social life.
+The disease also creates a disturbance to personal and social life.

 Diagnosis of Vitiligo (Shwitra Kushta) As Per Ayurveda